24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 Given the variety of dispute resolution options used on projects in Australia, it is important for parties to carefully consider the advantages and disadvantages of each form of dispute resolution, in relation to their particular contractual circumstances and priorities, at the time of contracting.

-See Chapter 23 of this publication, 'Dispute Resolution', for more detail on dispute resolution.
+See the 'Dispute Resolution' chapter of this publication for more detail on dispute resolution.